 Google Slides can be used for much more than just presentations.
-You can use it to create games, interactive assessments, stop-motion video, eBooks, and more.
+You can use it to create games, interactive assessments, stop-motion videos, eBooks, and more.

 Of course, Google Slides is just one example.
 We have no shortage of digital tools these days.
-Don’t let yourself limit the tool’s possibilities.
-Think beyond the tool’s original purpose and how your students can get creative, and use new digital tools in unexpected ways.
+Don’t limit what you can do.
+Think beyond the tool’s original purpose and how your students can get creative and use new digital tools in unexpected ways.

 2. Use Digital Tools to GET Information Instead of Disseminating It

-We often think of ways to deliver content using digital tools, which is fine, but getting students involved and interacting with content is better.
+We often think of ways to deliver content using digital tools, which is great, but getting students involved and interacting with content is even better.

-Instead of thinking how you can deliver a lesson using digital tools, consider ways to open up your lessons to allow students to GIVE you information, check for understanding, feedback, comments, ideas, reflections.
+Instead of thinking how you can deliver a lesson using technology, consider ways to open up your lessons to allow students to GIVE you information, check for understanding, demonstrate their learning, give and get feedback, comments, ideas, reflections.

-Create Interactive Learning Experiences Use digital tools that allow students to interact with the information in some way, like interactive graphic organizers, virtual manipulatives, interactive videos, and multimedia annotation.
+Use technology that allows students to interact with the information in some way, like interactive graphic organizers, virtual manipulatives, interactive videos, and multimedia annotation.